RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 If the key package in the `tidyverse` in terms of manipulating data is `dplyr` [@citedplyr], then the key package in the `tidyverse` in terms of creating graphs is `ggplot2` [@citeggplot].
 It is part of the `tidyverse` collection of packages and so does not need to be explicitly installed or loaded if the `tidyverse` has been loaded.

-In a similar way to the pipe operator, `ggplot2` works by passing outputs from one line as inputs to another line.
-More formally, these are defining layers for a graph, based around the 'grammar of graphics' (hence, the 'gg').
+More formally, `ggplot2` works by defining layers which build to form a graph, based around the 'grammar of graphics' (hence, the 'gg').
 Instead of the pipe operator (`|>`) ggplot uses the add operator `+`.

-There are three key aspects that need to be specified to build a graph using `ggplot2`:
+There are three key aspects that need to be specified to build a graph with `ggplot2`:

 1. data;
 2. aesthetics / mapping; and
 3. type.

-To get started we will obtain some data on GDP for OECD countries [@citeoecdgdp].
+To get started we will obtain some GDP data for OECD countries [@citeoecdgdp].

 ```r